vectordotdev/vector/docs/usage/configuration/sinks/aws_s3.md

   # The format of the resulting object file name. `strftime` specifiers are supported.
   filename_time_format = "%s"

+  # A prefix to apply to all object key names.
+This should be used to partition your objects, and it's important to end this value with a `/` if you want this to be the root S3 "folder". `strftime` specifiers are supported.
+  key_prefix = "date=%F/"
+  key_prefix = "date=%F/hour=%H/"
+  key_prefix = "year=%Y/month=%m/day=%d/"

   # OPTIONAL - Requests